liferay/liferay-screens/ios/README.md

 ## Preparing Your Project for Liferay Screens

-There are a few things you need to do with your XCode project to prepare it for Liferay Screens.
-As soon as CocoaPods supports Swift libraries, you can prepare your project by simply adding one new line to your `Podfile`.
-Until then, you need to manually install Liferay Screens in your project.
+Liferay Screens is released as plain source code library.
+As soon as CocoaPods supports Swift libraries ([[1](https://github.com/CocoaPods/CocoaPods/pull/2222), [2](https://github.com/CocoaPods/CocoaPods/issues/2272)]), you will be able to setup your project by simply adding one new line to your `Podfile`.

+Meanwhile, there are a few things you need to manually setup in your app to prepare it for Liferay Screens.
 First, you need to download the [Liferay Screens source code](https://github.com/liferay/liferay-screens/archive/master.zip) and add it to your project.
 The steps for doing this are shown here:

 1. Create a folder at the root of the project called `Liferay-Screens`.
 2. Copy the folders `Library/Source` and `Library/Themes` from the downloaded